-- Gender-balanced, slightly younger and more likely than other segments to be non-white - Most identify as working or middle class, have high school or technical training; more likely than other segments to have children - Like Fossil fuel conservatives less likely to work in public sector or belong to unions; fairly religious - Concerns: health and inflation, hate and misinformation online, conspiracy theories and artificial intelligence - Trust (in order): friends and family, and (to a lesser extent) doctors and scientists - Centre/centre-right, less likely than Civic nationals to have authoritarian and nativist opinions, though some in this segment do. - Only 50% would "definitely" vote if a federal election were held tomorrow, most likely for CPC (and to a much lesser extent, LPC) - See CA-MAP Regional Analysis for regional distribution of this segment.
+- Most common segment in Alberta, though also prominent in Ontario, Manitoba and Saskatchewan, as well. - Gender-balanced, slightly younger and more likely than other segments to be non-white - Most identify as working or middle class, have high school or technical training; more likely than other segments to have children - Like Fossil fuel conservatives less likely to work in public sector or belong to unions; fairly religious - Concerns: health and inflation, hate and misinformation online, conspiracy theories and artificial intelligence - Trust (in order): friends and family, and (to a lesser extent) doctors and scientists - Centre/centre-right, less likely than Civic nationals to have authoritarian and nativist opinions, though some in this segment do. - Only 50% would "definitely" vote if a federal election were held tomorrow, most likely for CPC (and to a much lesser extent, LPC)